 Don't post and forget with evergreen content.
 If you write a blog, post it at

-least twice, with a different creative/copy angle each time, three months apart.
+least twice, with a different creative/copy angle each time, at least three months

 several times with several angles, at least a month apart.
 This is a good way to